rudymatela/speculate/README.md

 	$ git clone https://github.com/rudymatela/speculate
 	$ cd speculate

 There are some examples in the `eg` folter.
-For example `eg/numbool`:
+For example `eg/plus-abs.hs`:

-	$ cat eg/numbool
+	$ cat eg/plus-abs.hs
 	...
 	...

-Compile it with:
+Compile and run with:

-	$ ghc -isrc eg/numbool.hs
+	$ ghc -isrc eg/plus-abs.hs

-Run it with:

-	$ ./eg/numbool
-	...

-Pass `-C` to get conditional equations:

-	$ ./eg/numbool -C
+	$ ./eg/plus-abs
 	...